phanhoaithuabc/Udacity-DevOps-Auto-Deploy-Superpowers/instructions/2-deploying-trustworthy-code.md

 - We have provided an easy-to-fix compile error in the code to prove the jobs fail.
 Provide a screenshot of jobs that failed because of compile errors. **[SCREENSHOT01]**
 ![Job properly failing because of compile errors.](screenshots/SCREENSHOT01.png)
 - Fix the compile error so that the pipeline can continue (see code-comment that guides you to the fix).
+- Fix the intentional error in the /backend/src/main.ts file that caused the compilation error.
+See code-comment that guides you to the fix.
+On pushinig your changes to the repo, the pipeline will continue.

 #### 2. Test Phase